-Notes for questions 33 (page 4) and 80 (page 6)
+Notes for questions 30 (page 4)

+and 77 (page 6)

-If you filed or will file a foreign tax return or IRS 1040NR, or a tax return with Puerto Rico, another U.S. territory (e.g., Guam, American Samoa, the U.S. Virgin Islands, Swain's Island or the Northern Marianas Islands) or one of the Freely Associated States, use the information from that return to fill out this form.
+If you filed or will file a foreign tax return or IRS Form1040-NR, or a tax return with Puerto Rico, another U.S. territory (e.g., Guam, American Samoa, the U.S. Virgin Islands, Swain's Island or the Northern Marianas Islands) or one of the Freely Associated States, use the information from that return to fill out this form.
 If you filed a foreign return, convert all monetary units to U.S. dollars, using the published exchange rate in effect for the date nearest to today's date.
 To view the daily exchange rates, go to federalreserve.gov/releases/h10/current.

-Notes for questions 35 (page 4) and 82 (page 6)
+Notes for questions 32 (page 4) and 79 (page 6)

 Answer "No" if you (and if married, your spouse) did not file a Schedule 1.

 Answer "No" if you (and if married, your spouse) did or will file a Schedule 1 to report only one or more of the following items:

 - 1. Unemployment compensation (line 7)

-- Other income to report an Alaska Permanent Fund dividend (line 8 may not be a negative value)
+- 2. Alaska Permanent Fund dividends (line 8f)

-- 3. Educator expenses (line 10)
+- 3. Educator expenses (line 11)

-- 4. IRA deduction (line 19)
+- 4. IRA deduction (line 20)

-- 5. Student loan interest deduction (line 20)
+- 5. Student loan interest deduction (line 21)